Boyan Jovanovic

 Boyan Jovanovic is a professor of economics at New York University and a long-term consultant at the Federal Reserve Bank of Richmond.

-Jovanovic, of Serbian descent, received his Bachelor's and master's degrees from the London School of Economics and his Ph.D. in Economics from the University of Chicago.
+Jovanovic, of Serbian descent, received his Bachelor's and master's degrees from the London School of Economics and his Ph.D. in economics from the University of Chicago.

-Boyan Jovanovic is a Fellow of the American Academy of Arts and Sciences and the Econometric Society.
+Boyan Jovanovic is a Fellow of the American Academy of Arts and Sciences since 2003 and the Econometric Society since 1989.
 He has won the 2019 Global Award for Entrepreneurship Research.